 What We Know

 Very little is known about the band at this time.
-Witness accounts say the band comprises between 1 and 13 people of European, Asian, and/or Arabic descent.
+Witness accounts say the band consists of between 1 and 13 people of European, Asian, and/or Arabic descent.
 They are said to possess an arsenal of instruments ranging from electric guitars to an old kitchen sink.
 Their impromptu performances range from 30 seconds to 13 hours and are performed with various disguises and under alternate band names.
 These shows are rarely announced, often in remote areas, and occasionally even without an audience.
 No one knows why.

 Although the band reportedly presents a jovial attitude on stage, their lyrics reveal a darker side including disillusionment, depression, anti-patriotism, oppression, societal depravity, anti-religion, desperation, and mental instability.
 These themes are interwoven in symbolism and playfulness.
+And, for some reason, they are synchronized to the movements of forgotten silent film stars.

 On May 11, 2016 at approximately 1:10AM, Shamalamamonkey [redacted]...